 There was a massive change to the events of the day in 2018, and the new format is being kept this year.
 The usual morning river pageant and evening fireworks show won't take place, replaced by two family-friendly festival zones in Paternoster Square and the Bloomberg Arcade.
 Here's the full schedule for the day:

-- Procession: An epic three-mile long procession, expected to take an hour and a quarter to pass a single point, winds its way through the City, beginning at Mansion House and finishing at the Royal Courts of Justice.
+- Procession: An epic three-mile long procession, expected to take an hour and a quarter to pass a single point, winds its way through the City, beginning at Mansion House at 11am and finishing at the Royal Courts of Justice.
 At this point, the new Lord Mayor spends an hour and a half at the Royal Courts, before rejoining the procession at Temple Place and heading back to Mansion House.
 Full details of the 2019 procession have yet to be released, but expect to see everything from military bands to corporate floats, and 200 horses.

 - Festival Zones: Those two festival zones, which are open all day and are free to visit.
 Last year there were funfair rides, food stalls art exhibitions and live entertainment taking place all day.
 2019 details TBC.